 - 1 teaspoon Bell's poultry seasoning

-- Coarse sea salt and black pepper to taste
+- salt and black pepper to taste

 Instructions

-- Serve the mixture in a serving dish, garnished with fresh sage and thyme leaves.
+- Serve with fresh thyme leaves.